sacquatella/tomd/README.md

-  help        Help about any command page        Get a web page as a markdown file pdf         Get PDF text content as a markdown file version     Provide tomd version and build number
+  help        Help about any command page        Get a web page as a markdown file pdf         Get PDF text content as a markdown file pptx        Get pptx text content as a markdown file version     Provide tomd version and build number

 Flags: